Transport in Timor-Leste: Overview

+As of 2003, Timor-Leste's main arterial roads were located along the north coast, and there were good sealed roads in and around urban centres.
+The central mountain ridge is rugged with a maximum elevation of 3000 m AMSL.
+In 2003, it could be crossed by road in several places, but the mountain roads were poorly maintained unsealed one-two lane tracks.
+Roads on the south coast were mostly unsealed and in poor condition.

+In a 2015 survey reported by the World Bank, 57% of the rural roads were rated either bad or poor.

+While under Portuguese rule, East Timor's road system, like the road network in all Portuguese colonies, adhered to right-hand drive.
+After the Indonesian takeover in 1975, the roads were made to switch to left-hand drive (like virtually all of present-day Indonesia).
+Upon independence in 2002 the left-hand traffic rule was retained.

 National roads

-East Timor has 20 arterial roads, designated as A-class roads (national roads), as follows:
+Timor-Leste has 20 arterial roads, designated as A-class roads (national roads), as follows:

 In October 2016, the East Timorese government symbolically launched a rehabilitation project for the Dili–Manatuto–Baucau national road.
 Construction was to be undertaken in two sections, Dili–Manatuto, and Manatuto–Baucau, in each case by a Chinese construction company.
 The project was financed by the General State Budget, and also from a loan fund from the Japanese government, through the Japan International Cooperation Agency (JICA).
 It was due to be completed in mid-2019, and the completed road was officially inaugurated on 26 August 2022.